Free Telehealth consultation with our Licensed Acupuncturist & Provider Houston, TX

 • Follow-up visits are 40 minutes

-• Wear comfortable clothes to your appointment or bring a change of clothes.
+• Wear comfortable clothes to your appointment, which can be moved to access areas needing treatment, or bring a change of clothes.

 • Be prepared to relax after your treatment.